-YODACOM RESEARCH · B1 · JUNE 2026When the Market Trends Hard, Your Income Strategy Should Step AsideA Rules-Based Regime Filter for Crypto Income · Jeremy Black · Yodacom ResearchThird paper in the systematic income seriesFIS Gate: 47 of 135 periodsclassified defensive → 0% lossmean defensive return: always-on −24.2%ETH 2018 — Anchor CaseB&H: −82.4% · Always-on: −61.6%FIS-gated: 0% (cash held)Hurst Exponent Gate0.605 (ETH 2018) → trendingthreshold: 0.55 · grid paused entirelyFIS™ REGIME DETECTIONRho ≈ 0.02 correlation with SPY · 135 walk-forward folds · 17 crypto assets · 2017–2025YODACOM RESEARCHHypothetical backtest results.
+YODACOM RESEARCH · B1 · JUNE 2026When the Market Trends Hard, Your Income Strategy Should Step AsideA Rules-Based Regime Filter for Crypto Income · Jeremy Black · Yodacom ResearchThird paper in the systematic income seriesRXI Gate: 47 of 135 periodsclassified defensive → 0% lossmean defensive return: always-on −6% (approx.)ETH 2018 — Anchor CaseB&H: −82.4% · Always-on: −61.6%RXI-gated: 0% (cash held)Hurst Exponent Gate0.605 (ETH 2018) → trendingthreshold: 0.55 · grid paused entirelyRXI™ REGIME DETECTIONRho ≈ 0.02 correlation with SPY · 135 walk-forward folds · 17 crypto assets · 2017–2025YODACOM RESEARCHHypothetical backtest results.
 Not investment advice.
 Past performance not indicative of future results.B1 · PRE-PRINT · JUNE 2026

 Yodacom Research · Paper № 3 · June 2026